Robert Redford, Paul Newman co-star of two classics, dies at 89

 • Butch Cassidy and the Sundance Kid (1969): the blend of insolence and melancholy, sealed by the Redford–Newman duo.

-• The Sting (1973): elegance, sense of rhythm, and narrative mechanics; the con artist becomes a pop icon.
+• The Sting (1973): elegance, a sense of rhythm and narrative mechanics; the con artist becomes a pop icon.

-• All the President’s Men (1976): embodiment of a journalism that doubts and digs, in the shadow of Watergate.
+• All the President’s Men (1976): embodiment of a journalism that questions and digs, in the shadow of Watergate.

-• Out of Africa (1985): epic romance according to Sydney Pollack; Redford as a dreamy pilot.
+• Out of Africa (1985): epic romanticism according to Sydney Pollack; Redford as a dreamy pilot.

-• All Is Lost (2013): physical challenge of an actor alone facing the ocean, with almost no dialogue.
+• All Is Lost (2013): a physical gamble of an actor alone against the sea, with almost no dialogue.

-In five Robert Redford films, an anxious, romantic, and combative America is depicted.
+In five Robert Redford films, a worried, romantic, and combative America takes shape.

-Beyond the Oscar for directing and the Honorary Oscar (2002), Robert Redford received the Presidential Medal of Freedom (2016), the highest American civilian honor, as well as the insignia of Knight of the Legion of Honor (2010).
-These decorations speak of a dual impact: an actor-director who marked the imagination and a bridge-builder who made the independent path viable.
+Beyond the Best Director Oscar and the Honorary Oscar (2002), Robert Redford received the Presidential Medal of Freedom (2016), the highest U.S. civilian honor, as well as the title of Chevalier of the Legion of Honour (2010).
+These honors reflect a double imprint: an actor-director who shaped the imagination and a bridge-builder who made the independent path viable.

-His influence is seen in practices: inventing a path outside studios, valuing development (workshops, mentors, residencies), defending political and social topics on screen.
-In the era of platforms, Sundance’s DNA—discover, support, showcase—remains a benchmark.
+His influence is visible in practices: inventing a path outside the studios, valuing development (workshops, mentors, residencies), and defending political and social themes on screen.
+In the platform era, Sundance’s DNA — find, support, show — remains a beacon.

-The death of Robert Redford affects very diverse audiences: those who discovered him as the "golden boy" of the 1970s, the viewers of Out of Africa and The Horse Whisperer, a new generation who saw him, almost mute, in All Is Lost or mischievous in The Old Man & the Gun.
-Tributes, from Hollywood to Washington, highlight a professionalism without showiness and a curiosity never denied.
+Robert Redford’s death affects very different audiences: those who discovered him as a 1970s “golden boy,” viewers of Out of Africa and The Horse Whisperer, a younger generation who saw him nearly wordless in All Is Lost or playful in The Old Man & the Gun.
+Tributes, from Hollywood to Washington, highlight a no-nonsense professionalism and an enduring curiosity.

-As we close this chapter, we remember that Redford summed up his compass in one word: independence.
+As we close this chapter, we recall Redford summed up his compass in one word: independence.
 Independence of artists, stories, places, and lives.
-It is this promise—made to thousands of authors and spectators—that endures.
+It is that promise—made to thousands of creators and viewers—that endures.

 This article was written by Pierre-Antoine Tsady.